MLGroupJLU/Premise_Critique/README.md

 ```
 ## Run Code

-For reference, the command - line scripts are located in the `evaluation\reference_sh` folder.
+For reference, the command - line scripts are located in the `evaluation/reference_sh` folder.

 ### Inference
 Run following commad to get LLM's responses.